-Rivers & lakes backlog is \$2.5 million lower at June 30, 2013 than at December 31, 2012.
-Rivers & lakes continued to earn on projects in its backlog, including work on a lake in Texas and the Mississippi River and its tributaries performing maintenance dredging and levee repair projects.
-The Corps awarded the Company an option to the work it is performing on the Mississippi River during the 2013 first half.
+Rivers & lakes backlog is \$7.6 million lower at September 30, 2013 than at December 31, 2012.
+Rivers & lakes continued to earn on projects in its backlog, including work on a remediation project in the Midwest with Terra, on a lake in Texas and on the Mississippi River and its tributaries performing maintenance dredging and levee repair projects.
+The Company won a project in Kansas and Nebraska during the third quarter.

-Foreign capital dredging backlog decreased to \$163.6 million at June 30, 2013 from \$219.0 million at December 31, 2012, due primarily to the conclusion of work on our large land reclamation project in Bahrain that the Company has worked on since 2006.
+Foreign capital dredging backlog decreased to \$108.5 million at September 30, 2013 from \$219.0 million December 31, 2012, due primarily to the conclusion of work on our large land reclamation project in Bahrain that the Company has worked on since 2006.
 In addition, recognition of revenue on Wheatstone, a project in Brazil and other Middle East projects decreased backlog.
-We are currently in final negotiations for a project in the Middle East valued at over \$100 million.
-Once finalized and awarded, we anticipate this project will increase utilization of the fleet in the Middle East for the next 18-24 months.
+We are continuing negotiations on a project in the Middle East valued at over \$100 million.
+We continue to look for work internationally to fully utilize our fleet of vessels.
 The Company also sees additional opportunities in the Middle East, Southeast Asia and South America that it continues to pursue.

-Demolition services backlog was \$32.8 million higher at June 30, 2013 from December 31, 2012.
-The increase was primarily driven by an award to Terra Contracting and our Rivers & lakes group for project in the Midwest valued at approximately \$30 million that will combine Terra Contracting's services and Rivers & lakes' dredging abilities.
+Demolition services backlog was \$37.0 million higher at September 30, 2013 from December 31, 2012.
+The increase was primarily driven by the award of a large bridge project in New York in the third quarter.
+Terra continued work on a project in the Midwest valued at approximately \$30 million that combines Terra's services and Rivers & lakes' dredging abilities.